 Mia Rosenblatt, Associate Director of Policy and Influencing at Breast Cancer Now, said:

-"For women with secondary incurable breast cancer drugs are the cornerstone of their treatment and could mean extra months, or even years, to live well and spend time with their loved ones - they do not have time to wait.
+"For women with secondary incurable breast cancer, drugs are the cornerstone of their treatment and could mean extra months, or even years, to live well and spend time with their loved ones.
+They do not have time to wait.

-“That’s why we are joining forces with this panel of cancer experts to call for the fundamental changes needed to ensure that the way new cancer drugs are made available is fit for the future.
+“That’s why we are joining forces with this panel of cancer experts to call for the fundamental changes needed, to ensure that the way new cancer drugs are made available is fit for the future.

-“While we have seen a number of new breast cancer medicines recommended for use on the NHS over the past few years, there have been avoidable delays in decision-making causing unnecessary anxiety for patients waiting for the hope these drugs can bring.
+“While we have seen a number of new breast cancer medicines recommended for use on the NHS over the past few years, there have been avoidable delays in decision-making.
+This causes unnecessary anxiety for patients waiting for the hope these drugs can bring.